xwiki/xwiki-docker/README.md

 Be careful to use the same MySQL username, password and database names that you've used on the first command to start the MySQL container.
 Also, please don't forget to add a '-e DB_CONTAINER_NAME=' env variable with the name of the previously created MySQL container so that XWiki knows where its database is.

-At this point, XWiki should start in interactive mode.
+At this point, XWiki should start in interactive blocking mode, allowing you to see logs in the console.
 Should you wish to run it in "detached mode", just add a "-d" flag in the previous command.

 ```console
 docker run -d --net=xwiki-nw ...